richstoner/genomes/README.md

 # genomes

-My SNP data from a v2 chip from 23andMe
+Assortment of genomics data from various testing companies.